lars-erik/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Grid-Layout/Build-Your-Own-Editor.md

 ### Advanced settings

 Until now we've configured this text area to have the color red and right aligned text.
-What if you want to let the editor decide different colors and alignments for different instances of this editor?
+What if you want to let the editor select different colors and alignments for different instances of this editor?
 You can add user-configurable settings to the editor by adding prevalues or property editors to the config.
 There's a magical config key named "settings" that lets us enable use-configurable settings.
 Remove the color key from the config object, and add settings with the color property editor instead.
 Note that you cannot combine this technique with hardcoded configuration.
 The settings will override the configuration.

     {
       "gridEditors": [